 That’s what the HR manager told me when I left.
 I was shocked, angry and terrified to learn my life insurance policy from work was no more.
 Fortunately, I was also young and healthy enough to get a new policy without much trouble.
 One I still have, by the way.

-Most employer-sponsored life insurance policies are group policies.
-The company owns the policy and all of the participants in the group receive certificates of coverage.
-These certificates are not actual life insurance policies though.
-With group coverage, there’s really only one policy.
+Most employer-sponsored life insurance benefits are from group policies.
+The company owns the policy, and all of the participants in the group receive certificates of coverage.
+These certificates are not actual life insurance policies, though.
+With group coverage, there’s only one policy.
 Employees (or insureds) are allowed to come and go, but the group policy stays in place despite this migration.

 This is a good setup for employers because it’s much easier and less expensive to administer this way.
 It’s also good for employees because it keeps prices low, provides guaranteed coverage and offers the convenience of payroll deductions.
 However, things get messy when it’s time to leave the group.

 Many group policies are not portable.
 You can’t take the coverage with you when you leave your job, unlike the old group birthday cards and half-dead plants from your office.
 You simply lose the coverage.

 Even if You Can Take it With You, it Will Cost You.

 Some group policies are portable, meaning you get to keep your life insurance coverage in force.
 If you opt for this, you remain a part of the group policy, and you typically pay premiums directly to the life insurance company.

 Portable group life insurance policies are often very expensive.
 The reason is group life insurance pricing is based on experience rating.
 Instead of using your personal health history and lifestyle, the company combines all employees together and sets rates based on the risk of the group as a whole.